jpolcek/autocomplete-plus/Provider-API.md

 * `disableForSelector` (optional): Defines the scope selector(s) (can be comma-separated) for which your provider should not be used
 * `inclusionPriority` (optional): A number to indicate its priority to be included in a suggestions request.
 The default provider has an inclusion priority of `0`.
 Higher priority providers can suppress lower priority providers with `excludeLowerPriority`.
 * `excludeLowerPriority` (optional): Will not use lower priority providers when this provider is used.
+* `suggestionPriority` (optional): A number to determine the sort order of suggestions.
+The default provider has an suggestion priority of `1`
 * `dispose` (optional): Will be called if your provider is being destroyed by `autocomplete+`
 * `onDidInsertSuggestion` (optional): Function that is called when a suggestion from your provider was inserted into the buffer
   * `editor`: the [TextEditor](https://atom.io/docs/api/latest/TextEditor) your suggestion was inserted in